Read Books, Win Prizes

-- Participants who stay on track (i.e., have read three books in three months, six books in six months, etc.) will be eligible to win quarterly prizes.
-At the end of each quarter (March, June, September, December), we'll draw three winners.
-Each winner will receive a $20 Visa gift card.
+- Participants who stay on track (i.e., have read three books in three months, six books in six months, etc.) will be eligible to win the quarterly prize.
+At the end of each quarter (March, June, September), we'll draw one prize gift card winner.

 - You can always play catch-up!
-If you don't register until February, you can still be eligible for the first quarter prize by reading three books by the end of March.
+If you don't register until February, you can still be eligible for the monthly prize by reading two books by the end of the month, or for the first quarter prize by reading three books by the end of March.
 If you miss a month, read two books the next month to stay on track.
-If you don't register until November, you can still read 12 books before the end of 2019 and be eligible for the grand prize.
+If you don't register until November, you can still read 12 books before the end of 2023 and be eligible for the grand prize.

 - Must be 18 years of age or older to participate.
 An individual that turns 18 over the course of the year may register and begin participating on or after their birthday.